• Skip to main content

 Let me start with the definition and meanings of “mondai”.

 • mondai – 問題 (もんだい) : a noun meaning ‘problem’ in Japanese.
-Depending on the situation and context, this can mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’ as well.
+Depending on the context and situation, this can also mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’.
 This can also work as plural.
 Learn more about Japanese plural.

-• 問 : a kanji character widely used in Japanese words related to the act of asking or questioning.
+• 問 : a kanji character widely used to refer to the act of asking or questioning.

 • 題 : a kanji character widely used to mean ‘theme’ or ‘subject’ in Japanese.